 Employees who suffer a certain work-related accident may be eligible for coverage of medical expenses and a portion of lost wages resulting from the injury on the job.
-It is the policy of the College for all employees to report any injury, no matter how minor, to the immediate supervisor as soon as possible.
+It is the policy of the College for all employees to report any injury, no matter how minor, to their immediate manager as soon as possible.

 Hood College strives to provide and maintain a safe working environment for all employees.
 In the event, that a work-related accident occurs, employees may be eligible for lost wage and medical expense assistance.
+Refer to 719 Workers Compensation for more information.